 Managing Your ZendPHP Install Using zendphpctl

-zendphpctl is a script for managing your ZendPHP install; from registering the ZendPHP package repository, to installing and configuring PHP versions, to enabling and configuring PHP-FPM, to installing PHP extensions.
+The zendphpctl utility is a Linux script for installing, managing, and updating your ZendPHP installation.
+It is recommended because it supports management tasks from registering the ZendPHP package repository, to installing and configuring multiple PHP versions, to enabling and configuring PHP-FPM, to installing PHP extensions.

 Supported operating systems